Analyticity of replica correlators and Modular ETH: Renyi Transform

 where $x>0, \, \theta = \theta + 2\pi n$ and $y_i \in (-\infty,\infty)$.
 This can be conformally mapped to $S_1^\beta \times \mathbb H_{d-1}$,

 The modular Hamiltonian that generates translations in $\theta$ is conformally equivalent to the ordinary Hamiltonian that generates time translations on,

 We thus find that in a conformal field theory the matrix element of an operator $O(\vec x)$ between different modular eigenstates $\braket{E |O(\vec x)|E + \delta E}$ are conformally related to the matrix elements of $O(\vec x)$ between the eigenstates of the ordinary Hamiltonian on Hyperbolic space $\mathbb H_{d-1}$.
-In a CFT we can interpret these matrix elements as $\text{Heavy-Light-}\widetilde{\text{Heavy}}$ OPE coefficients, where the heavy operators (up to subtleties involving the state-operator correspondence in CFTs with boundaries) create the states $\ket{E}$ and $\ket{E+\delta E}$.
 For large $N$ holographic CFTs these matrix elements are directly related to thermalisation properties of black holes with hyperbolic horizons \cite{Emparan_1999,Casini:2011kv}.
 Equation (\ref{discmeth}) thus provides us a new tool for investigating thermalisation in interacting field theories.
 In section \ref{2dcft}, we explicitly evaluate the Renyi transform in $2d$ CFTs and obtain these matrix coefficients at asymptotically large energies.

 The other piece of information that we obtain from $(\ref{discmeth})$ is that the Renyi transform $f(w,s,x)$ has a branch cut in the complex-$w$ plane starting from $w=e^{2\pi E_{min}}$ to $\infty$.
 In other words the continuous density of poles mentioned earlier coalesce into a branch cut.
 Having obtained this information we turn back to equation (\ref{first}) in the following section to obtain an analytic formula for $F_n(s,x)$ by deforming the integration contour $\mathcal C$ appropriately.